canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. warning::
-    When you use a pre-installed package, always check if all versions support your use case and if there is a version available for all target versions
+    When you use a pre-installed package, always check if all versions support your use case and if there is a version available for all target versions.

 If we want to contribute this new test upstream, the pull request will be declined for this reason.
 We could work around this in a multitude of way but